-To the best of our knowledge, the only converse bound that truly accounts for privacy constraints was proposed in~\cite{privatecaching2019KN2} for the case $\Ksf=\Nsf=2$.
-By combining the novel converse bound in~\cite{privatecaching2019KN2} with existing bounds without privacy constraint, the exact optimality for $\Ksf=\Nsf=2$ is characterized in~\cite{privatecaching2019KN2}.
+To the best of our knowledge, the only converse bound that truly accounts for privacy constraints in the system model of~\cite{wan2019privatecaching} was proposed in~\cite{privatecaching2019KN2} for the case $\Ksf=\Nsf=2$.
+By combining the novel converse bound in~\cite{privatecaching2019KN2} with existing bounds without privacy constraint, the exact optimality was fully characterized in~\cite{privatecaching2019KN2} for $\Ksf=\Nsf=2$.